gsferreira/gsferreira.github.com/src/privacy.md

 # Privacy Policy

-**Last updated: 01-07-2025**
+**Last updated: 20-08-2026**

 ## Introduction

-This Privacy Policy describes how Guilherme Ferreira ("Gui Ferreira", "we", "us", or "our") collects, uses, and shares information when you visit our website guiferreira.me (the "Website").
+This Privacy Policy describes how Black Lab Studios, Lda ("Black Lab Studios", "we", "us", or "our"), a company registered in Portugal under NIF 519267532, collects, uses, and shares information when you visit our website guiferreira.me (the "Website").
+Black Lab Studios is the data controller for the purposes of this policy.
+The Website is published under the Gui Ferreira brand.

 We are committed to protecting your privacy and ensuring transparency about any data processing that occurs when you interact with our Website.